 Nigeria has 26.1 million people active on Facebook, South Africa has 24.2 million people, Kenya (9.95 million), Tanzania (4.35 million) and Uganda (2.5 million).

 As we had indicated in our predictions for 2022 digital marketing trends, video marketing is the way to go.
 The Youtube numbers show this: Nigeria has 32.9 million, South Africa 25.3 million and Kenya 9.29 million.

-It is interesting to note that the growth of Youtube globally grew bigger especially with the onset of the pandemic and national lockdowns being implemented.
-NBCNews says that viewership of online video content grew by over 500% on March 15, 2020 when most countries went on lockdown.
+It is interesting to note that the growth of Youtube globally grew bigger, especially with the onset of the pandemic and national lockdowns being implemented.
+NBCNews says that viewership of online video content grew by over 500% on March 15, 2020, when most countries went on lockdown.

-Clearly, video became the ‘IT’ thing.
+Clearly, the video became the ‘IT’ thing.
 No wonder, Facebook was quick to introduce live videos on its platform.
 Tiktok is also stealing the show from all the other social media platforms.